OTA-Insight/bqwriter/README.md

 You must define the `BatchClientConfig`, as demonstrated in previous example, in order to create a Batch client.

 Note that you cannot create a blank `BatchClientConfig` or any kind of default, as you are required to configure it with at least a `SourceFormat`.

-**BatchClientConfig options**
+**BatchClientConfig options**:

-- `BigQuerySchema` BigQuerySchema can be used in order to use a data encoder for the batchClient based on a dynamically defined BigQuery schema in order to be able to encode any struct, JsonMarshaler, Json-encoded byte slice, Stringer (text proto) or string (also text proto) as a valid protobuf message based on the given BigQuery Schema.
+- `BigQuerySchema` can be used in order to use a data encoder for the batchClient based on a dynamically defined BigQuery schema in order to be able to encode any struct, JsonMarshaler, Json-encoded byte slice, Stringer (text proto) or string (also text proto) as a valid protobuf message based on the given BigQuery Schema.

-  The `BigQuerySchema` is required for all `SourceFormat` except for `bigquery.CSV` and `bigquery.JSON` as these 2 formats will autodetect the schema via the content.
+  The `BigQuerySchema` is required for all `SourceFormat` except for `bigquery.CSV` and `bigquery.JSON` as these 2 formats will auto detect the schema via the content.

 - `SourceFormat` is used to define the format that the data is that we will send.
   Possible options are: